Marty Friedman: In Japan and recent work (2000–present)

 In 2003, Friedman collaborated with Nanase Aikawa on her third mini album R.U.O.K.
 In 2021 he toured with Aikawa on her 25th anniversary concert tour.

-In 2009, Friedman collaborated with Ema Gelotte and Tinna Karlsdotter from "All Ends" as the lead guitarist for the song "With Me", which was featured in the game, Sonic and the Black Knight.
+In 2009, Friedman collaborated with Emma Gelotte and Tinna Karlsdotter from "All Ends" as the lead guitarist for the song "With Me", which was featured in the game, Sonic and the Black Knight.
 In 2010, Friedman launched a record label under Avex Group, called Gokukara Records.

 In February 2010, during C. J. Ramone's Japan tour, he made a guest appearance on guitar for "California Sun", a cover song previously released by The Ramones on their 1977 album, Leave Home.